rakeshkota19/aws_saa/ec2/ebs.md

 - EC2 create file system on top of this block system
 - Storage is provisioned in one AZ ( zone resilient in that AZ)
 - detached and reattached to instance, not linked to one host
 - Snapshot can be taken..
-Globslly resilient, migrate between AZ's/regions
+Globally resilient, migrate between AZ's/regions
 - Billed on GB-month
 - No cross communication between cross region instance and storage

 ## Volume types

 ## SSD based